 Diagnosis of Cancer During Pregnancy

 Some cancer treatments are safer than others during pregnancy.
-Surgery is often considered the safest treatment during all stages of pregnancy.
+Surgery may be the safest treatment during all stages of pregnancy.
 For example, if you were diagnosed with breast cancer you could have surgery to remove cancer and lymph nodes and it would be considered generally safe.
-However, this is not the case if the cancer is in an area that involves the baby, such as the uterus.
+But if your cancer involves the uterus, surgery would not be safe for the baby.

-Chemotherapy can be used during certain stages of pregnancy, but not all.
+Chemotherapy can be used during some stages of pregnancy, but not all.

 - Chemotherapy should not be used during the first trimester of pregnancy.
-The risk of birth defects or losing the baby is greatest during this time.
-Also, during the first trimester, the baby is still developing, and organs are growing.
+The risk of birth defects or losing the baby is also highest during the first trimester.

-- During the second and third trimester, it is possible to receive chemotherapy, if needed.
-There are certain chemotherapy drugs that are low risk to the baby.
-The placenta acts as a barrier stopping certain drugs from passing through.
+- During the second and third trimester, you may be able to have chemotherapy.
+Your care team will weigh the risks and benefits.
+Some chemotherapy drugs are lower risk to the baby.
+The placenta acts as a barrier, stopping certain drugs from passing through.

-- After 35 weeks of pregnancy or within 3 weeks of delivery chemotherapy is not recommended because there is a chance of low blood counts.
+- After 35 weeks of pregnancy or within 3 weeks of delivery, chemotherapy is not recommended because you may have low blood counts.
 This can increase the risk of infection or bleeding.

-In general, most women would not be able to receive radiation therapy while pregnant.
+In general, most women cannot have radiation therapy while pregnant.
 Radiation can harm the developing baby.
 It is best to avoid becoming pregnant while getting treatment.
 If you believe that you may have become pregnant while getting treatment let your provider know right away.